Should women be worried about exogenous oestrogens?

 Plastics such as BPA have been shown to release chemicals, that act in a similar way to oestrogen.
 The release of chemicals from the plastic is accelerated if the product is exposed to heat such as from microwaves and dishwashers (6).
 Although many plastic products are now marked as BPA-free, a study that collected and examined over 450 such products found that even the ones marked BPA-free, released chemicals with an oestrogenic effect (6, 7).

 More research is needed to draw conclusive guidelines on the use of plastics.
 However, some simple things you can do straight away include limiting your use of plastic food containers, plastic bottles and the use of extreme heat on plastic products.
-These steps will not only reduce your waste and look after the environment. but it may also positively impact your health.
+These steps will not only reduce your waste and look after the environment, but they may also positively impact your health.

 We all understand that excessive alcohol consumption isn’t good for our health, but how much is too much?

 UK guidelines state that it is safest for adults not to regularly drink more than 14 units a week (CMO, 2016), which equates to 6 pints of beer, 6 glasses of wine or 14 shots of spirit.
-If you do regularly drink over 14 units of alcohol in a week, it is suggested to spread your drinking over three or more days.
-However, the risk of developing a range of life-threatening diseases increases the more you drink on a regular basis (CMO, 2016).
+If you regularly drink over 14 units of alcohol in a week, it is suggested to spread your drinking over three or more days.
+However, the risk of developing a range of life-threatening diseases increases the more you drink regularly (CMO, 2016).

 How can I avoid exogenous oestrogens?